 The Rhenus warehouse building in Tilburg opened in 2019 and could be the most sustainable building in the world.
-It has 13,000 solar panels on the roof to power the centre, large triple glazed windows, they use rainwater to flush the toilets, and are attempting to re-establish the local flora through landscape design.
+It has 13,000 solar panels on the roof to power the centre, and large triple-glazed windows, they use rainwater to flush the toilets and are attempting to re-establish the local flora through landscape design.

 This warehouse will act as a distribution centre for Rhenus logistics and is located at ‘Het Laar’, the industrial area in Tilburg.

 Solar-powered bus station?
 Yep, that’s an innovative Dutch project too!

 Apparently, transforming bus stations is where it’s at in the Netherlands!
 This one is a completely solar-powered bus station in the city of Tilburg.
 It’s an architectural marvel to behold as well.